-negative effect on aquatic communities as 10 acres of impervious surface located further away from the stream.
-Because urban lands located adjacent to streams have a greater impact on the biological community, an assumption might be made that riparian buffer strips located along the stream could absorb the negative runoff effects attributed to urbanization.
+negative effect on aquatic communities as 10 acres of impervious surface located further away from the stream.5 Because urban lands located adjacent to streams have a greater impact on the biological community, an assumption might be made that riparian buffer strips located along the stream could absorb the negative runoff effects attributed to urbanization.
 Yet, riparian buffers may not be the complete answer since most urban stormwater is delivered directly to the stream via a storm sewer or engineered channel and, therefore, enters the stream without first being filtered by the buffer.
 Riparian buffers need to be combined with other management practices, such as detention basins, grass swales, and infiltration facilities, in order to adequately mitigate the effects of urban stormwater runoff.
 Combining practices into such a "treatment train" can provide a much higher level of pollutant removal, than can single, stand-alone practices.
 Stormwater and erosion treatment practices vary in their function, which in turn influences their level of effectiveness.
-Location of a practice on the landscape, as well as proper construction and continued maintenance, greatly influences the level of pollutant removal.
+Location of a practice on the landscape, as well as proper construction and continued maintenance, greatly influences the level of pollutant removal and runoff volume management.

-An additional artifact of urbanization is the intentional and unintentional accumulation of trash and debris in waterways and associated riparian lands.
-These accumulations of trash are unsightly and can cause physical and/or chemical (i.e., toxic) damage to aquatic and terrestrial wildlife.
+Urbanization also creates other problems.
+Accumulations of trash and debris in urban waterways and associated riparian lands are unsightly and can cause physical and/or chemical (i.e., toxic) damage to aquatic and terrestrial wildlife.
 Sometimes debris can accumulate to such an extent that it may limit recreation and the passage of aquatic organisms and/or cause streambank erosion.